davis68/instructor-training/_episodes/14-live.md

 had planned to take a bit later, giving the helper(s) time to fix the problem.

+Marking a checkmark `✓` on one color and an X `✗` on the other and posting these at the front of the room can help students keep track.

 Remind learners frequently about using their sticky notes, or they (and you) will forget.

 > ## Accessibility of Sticky Notes